Getting here

 I-40 road trips

-Useful from the Carolinas, Nashville, Atlanta, and the Midwest, but weekend arrival timing matters more than the map suggests.
+Helpful from the Carolinas, Nashville, Atlanta, and the Midwest, but weekend arrival timing matters more than the map suggests.

 Park-side arrival